 Section 4.
 Vacated President-Elect Position: If at any time during the year, the President-Elect position is vacated, the President shall reform a Nominating Committee for the purpose of recommending a President-Elect selection.
 When approved by a majority vote of the Board, the person shall take office at the next regular Board meeting to fulfill the balance of the vacated term.

 ARTICLE VI: OFFICERS

-The Nominating Committee, in conjunction with the in-coming President, submit nominations for the officers to the current President not less than five (5) days prior to the regular meeting of the Board of Directors scheduled for the month of October.
+The Nominating Committee, in conjunction with the incoming President, submit nominations for the officers to the current President not less than five (5) days before the regular meeting of the Board of Directors scheduled for the month of October.

-The President shall, with the advice and counsel of the Executive Committee, assign Vice Presidents to divisional or departmental responsibility, subject to Board of Directors approval.
+The President shall, with the advice and counsel of the Executive Committee, assign Vice Presidents to divisional or departmental responsibility, subject to the Board of Directors’ approval.